mbrt/blog/content/posts/uno/index.md

 I wrestled current[^1] LLMs into behaving like my childhood AI hero: here's what worked, what didn't, and why.

-[Uno](https://disney.fandom.com/wiki/Uno) is my favorite character from my favorite childhood comic [PKNA](https://en.wikipedia.org/wiki/PKNA).
+[Uno](https://disney.fandom.com/wiki/Uno) is my favorite character from my favorite Italian childhood comic [PKNA](https://en.wikipedia.org/wiki/PKNA).
 He's the friendly and sarcastic AI helping Donald Duck in adventures spanning 56 issues in the mid '90s.
 My first attempt at re-creating him was a complicated Excel spreadsheet in my early teens with lots of nested `IF` functions.
 This is my second attempt.